a-t-h-i/a-t-h-i/README.md

 - 🌱 Right now I’m learning **Django and Springboot**

 - Ask me about **anything related to Linux 🐧**

-- When I'm not programming I like to:
+<h4>When I'm not programming I like to:</h4>

 - Tinker with high fidelity audio products 🎛️

-- Play chess ♟️ or 🎱 ball pool .
+- Play chess ♟️ or 🎱 ball pool.

 - 📫 Feel free to send me an email **hlubiathenkosi@gmail.com**

 <h3 align="left">Languages and Tools:</h3>